Carol Hudkins: Early life and career

 Hudkins was born in North Platte, Nebraska.
-She graduated from high school in Waverly, then attended the University of Nebraska-Lincoln.
+She graduated from high school in Waverly, then attended the University of Nebraska.
 She married Larry Hudkins in 1964; the couple farmed near Malcolm, and Hudkins worked as a medical transcriptionist.
 She was elected to the Malcolm school board, and served as its chair.

 Legislative elections

 In 1992, Hudkins ran for the Nebraska Legislature from District 21, which then consisted of parts of Lancaster, Saunders, and Sarpy Counties.
 In the nonpartisan primary election, she placed first of five candidates, with 31.7% of the vote to Bill Sapp's 28.3%.
 As the top two vote-getters, she and Sapp moved on to the general election, which Hudkins won with 57% of the vote to Sapp's 43%.

 In 1996, Hudkins defended her seat from a challenge by Carol Yoakum and Dale McClure, both of Lincoln.
 In the primary, Hudkins took 59.3% of the vote; Yoakum, 27.3%; and McClure, 13.4%.
 In the general election, Hudkins received 64.3% of the vote to Yoakum's 35.4%.

 Hudkins ran unopposed for re-election to her seat in the legislature in 2000, and again in 2004.

 In 2000, Nebraska voters passed a term-limits amendment to the state's constitution, under which state legislators could serve no more than two terms consecutively.
 This rendered Hudkins ineligible to run for re-election in 2008, in which year she announced her retirement.